webdata/SEMANTiCS2017-posters/README.md

 <sup class="fn cgen" data-rash-original-content=" "><a href="#ftn1" id="fn_pointer_ftn1" title="Footnote 2: https://www.big-data-europe.eu/">2</a></sup>
 ```

+3. Change roles with classes

-**Important Note:** There are other errors regarding the doc-* roles.
-Nonetheless, as stated by Silvio Peroni, RASH creator: All the doc-* roles comes from the DPUB-ARIA specification: https://www.w3.org/TR/dpub-aria-1.0/.
-All these role are already supported by the NU Validator for HTML5 (https://github.com/validator/validator) used by the W3C validator service.
-Just a side note: while the version on GitHub is updated with this feature, I think they have not already used such latest version in http://validator.w3.org/.
+There are validations errors regarding the doc-* roles.
+All the doc-* roles comes from the DPUB-ARIA specification: https://www.w3.org/TR/dpub-aria-1.0/, which would be soon a candidate recommendation and included in the validator.

-In the worst case, one could delete these roles, the document is still correctly visualized.
+Until then, one could do the following procedure to be safe of errors:

+* In the HTML file, replace all occurrences of **role=** with **class=** in HTML tags (essentially, *section* and *li* tags)

+* In the *css/rash.css file*, replace all occurrences of **role=** with **class=**